-BBC Has Staff Wear Electronic Buzzers to Curb Spread of Virus
+BBC Has Staff Wear Electronic Buzzers to Curb Virus

 The gadget resembles a pager which will buzz if the wearer gets too close to someone else, and doesn’t record any personal data, according to the memos.
 The measures will be introduced in the coming weeks, they said.

-The BBC spokesman didn’t have details of the device’s provider but said it doesn’t connect to Wi-Fi.
-The project was first reported by the Guido Fawkes news site.
+The BBC spokesman didn’t have details of the device’s provider but said it doesn’t connect to WiFi.
+The project was reported earlier by the Daily Mail.

 The BBC is also introducing weekly or twice-weekly lateral flow coronavirus tests for employees who visit the office regularly, according to the memos.
 They reiterate guidance around social distancing, rules around wearing face-masks in communal areas, and information about support for staff.